vchan2/vchan2.github.io/2022APCalculusBC.md

     * Technique 2: rationalize
     * Technique 3: Fundamental Trigonometric Limit
     * Technique 4: (for x approaching +/- infinity) divide by dominant terms in the denominator
-      * (AP) Apply this technique for expressions involving radicals
+      * Apply this technique for expressions involving radicals
   * Compute a one-sided limit, including checking for signs in absolute values and values close to 0.
   * Find a limit via one-sided limits.
   * Determine where a function is continuous, or find values for constants which give continuity.
   * Identify the type of a discontinuity.
   * Find vertical and horizontal asymptotes of a function.
-  * (AP) Use Squeeze Theorem.
+  * Use Squeeze Theorem.
-  * (AP) Use Intermediate Value Theorem.
+  * Use Intermediate Value Theorem.
-  * (AP) Handle more challenging expressions involving trigonometric functions, exponentials, and logarithms.
--->

 <!--
 Unit 2 test is scheduled for <b>Wednesday, October 11</b> in-class.
 Unit 2 AP material is scheduled for <b>Friday, October 13</b> in-class.